ociu/sphinx-traceability-extension/README.rst

 Documentation items matching their ID to the given *source* regular expression end up in the left column of the generated table.
 Documentation items matching their ID to the given *target* regular expression with a matching relationship (see *type* argument) will end up in the right column of the generated table.

+By default the captions for every item in the table is shown.
+By providing the *nocaptions* flag, the caption can be omitted.
+This gives a smaller table, but also less details.

 By providing the *stats* flag, some statistics (coverage percentage) are calculated and displayed above the matrix.
 The plugin counts the number of items having a target item in the target-column (=covered or allocated),